Lyhh01/MF-HGNN/README.md

 For more details about MF-HGNN, please refer to our paper.

----

 ## Instructions
 The public datasets used in the paper can be obtained from their official sources.

-- Running `main.py` trains the model and makes predictions.
-- `main_transductive.py` adds a validation set at run time.
-- When training and testing on your own data, it is recommended to adjust the relevant hyperparameters.
+Running `main.py` trains the model and makes predictions. `main_transductive.py` adds a validation set at run time.
+When training and testing your own data, it is recommended to try adjusting the relevant hyperparameters.

----

-## Requirements
+## Requirements:

-- `torch`
-- `torch_geometric`
-- `scipy`
-- `numpy`
-- `os`

----
+* torch
+* torch_geometric
+* scipy
+* numpy
+* os

-## Repository Structure
+# Repository Structure
 ```
 ├── ABIDE/                        # ABIDE standard 10-fold cross-validation (individual level)
 │   ├── run.log                   # Complete training log